Finishing School III - Border it!

 Stitch Borders to Quilt

 MARK the corners of your quilt top.
-Measure 1/4" from each edge at the corners and make a small dot.
-This will match up with your dot on the border strips.
+Measure 1/4" from each edge at the corners and make a small X. This will match up with your X on the border strips.

-PIN through the dots to match up, then match centers and pin along the length of the quilt as necessary.
+PIN through the dots to anchor in position, then hold in place and insert a pin next to the anchor pin.
+Remove the anchor pin, then match centers and pin along the length of the quilt as necessary.

 STITCH borders to quilt, using accurate 1/4" seam allowances.
 Add borders one at a time, beginning and ending at the dots and BACKSTITCH at each start and stop.